 My research interests lie primarily within epistemology and ethics, but extend to issues in metaethics, decision theory, the psychology of decision making, the theory of rationality, and the philosophy of language.
 Most of my work to date has focused on the limits of normative guidance, ‘ought-implies-can’ principles, questions about what normative and metaphysical roles knowledge plays, and the relationship between knowledge and rationality.
-I’m currently working on a large-scale project investigating the possibility, nature, and scope, of epistemic dilemmas: situations in which one faces conflicting, and so jointly unsatisfiable, epistemic requirements.
-I also recently published a general audience piece in Aeon Magazine on the question of humanity’s significance within the universe.
+I’m currently thinking about the possibility, nature, and scope, of epistemic dilemmas: situations in which one faces conflicting, and so jointly unsatisfiable, epistemic requirements. in 2017 I published a general audience piece in Aeon Magazine on the question of humanity’s significance within the universe.

 In spring 2016 I taught an introductory philosophy course at UiO.
 In autumn 2015 I created and taught a research Master’s course in epistemology and the philosophy of science at UiO.
 I taught epistemology and formal logic at St Andrews.